MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 ## Public trusted certificate for the SBC

 Microsoft recommends that you request the certificate for the SBC by generating a certification signing request (CSR).
-For specific instructions on generating a CSR for an SBC, refer to the interconnection instructions or documentation provided by your SBC vendors.
+For specific instructions on generating a CSR for an SBC, see the interconnection instructions or documentation provided by your SBC vendors.

 > [!NOTE]
 > Most Certificate Authorities (CAs) require the private key size to be at least 2048.
 Keep this in mind when generating the CSR.